 What kind of documents am I asked to provide?

-We expect a complete application for all vacancies – online as one single PDF file only: a cover letter (introduction to yourself and motivation for working at DLR), your CV, and copies of your most important certificates and letters of reference (for example: grade sheet, Bachelor or Master certificate, internships, any work-related qualifications).
+We expect a complete application for all vacancies – online as PDF files only: a cover letter (introduction to yourself and motivation for working at DLR), your CV, and copies of your most important certificates and letters of reference (for example: grade sheet, Bachelor or Master certificate, internships, any work-related qualifications).
 There are specific requirements for speculative applications.

 When must my application be submitted by?